denyoe/swapchat/README.md

 3. Install depencencies with: `npm install`
 4. Run the App with: `npm start`

+Notes: The API configuration details for the client are in: `/client/src/config/Api.js`

 The application should now be accessible at `http://localhost:3000/`

 ---